7 Proven Ways to Recover Deleted Files from External Hard Drive

 Conclusion

-This post mainly introduces how to recover deleted files from external hard drive in Windows 7, 8, 10, 11, etc and you can find a suitable solution no matter you accidentally deleted your files, formatted the disk, or the files are lost or corrupted due to other reasons.
+This post mainly introduces how to recover deleted files from external hard drive for free on Windows 7, 8, 10, and 11.
+Thus, you can find a suitable solution no matter whether you accidentally deleted your files, formatted the disk, or the files are lost or corrupted due to other reasons.

 Instead of recovering files, it’s suggested to prevent data loss beforehand.
 There are many methods to help you and the best way is to backup files on your external hard drive using a free backup software like AOMEI Backupper Standard.